Learn how to print multiple files contained in a folder, ZIP or RAR archive, or a text file with a list of documents using Print Conductor.

 Then you can simply import this TXT file to Print Conductor using the Import List button.

-Import a list of documents from an Excel file (XLS, XLSX)
+Import a list of documents from an Excel file (XLS, XLSX, CSV)

-If you have Microsoft Excel installed, you can upload a list of document file paths contained within an XLS or XLSX file.
+If you have Microsoft Excel installed, you can upload a list of document file paths contained within an XLS, XLSX, or CSV file.
 You'll need a basic spreadsheet with file paths.
 The header of the first column should be named #file.
 File paths should be added to this column.

 #file is a must, and it should include a full path to the file and the filename.
 The remaining columns are optional.
 You can add optional parameters for each file.
 To do it, add the following columns with headings:

-- #customtext (enter user-specified text for custom sorting)
+• #customtext (enter user-specified text for custom sorting or advanced watermarking)

 To check available paper sizes and tray names for the current printer, click the Print Conductor logo and select Printer info...